top 0

 Our Planet

+The makers of Planet Earth and Blue Planet take us through a range of different biological realms, from wolves living within Chernobyl’s forests to wildebeest migrations in Africa.
 Instead of just focusing on animals like before, the eight-part series which took more than four years to shoot places a strong emphasis on how humans fit into Earth’s delicate ecosystem along with other animals.
 Visually stunning and entertaining, Our Planet was nominated for 10 Emmy Awards last year.
-If you’ve blasted through it and want more, there is also a behind-the-scenes film to get lost in.
+If you’ve blasted through it and want more, there is now a four-episode second season and a behind-the-scenes film to get lost in.

 Dancing with the Birds